East German uprising of 1953: Outside of East Berlin

 Although the demands made by protesters could be political – e.g. the dissolution of the East German government and organisation of free elections – they were often simply of a local and economic character.
 They were about issues like bread shortages, unpopular night shifts, even the number of toilets in the workplace and the fact that tea was being served in rusty urns.
 Also expressed were widely held grievances against the intelligentsia, who were perceived to enjoy 'unfair privileges', such as special deliveries of basic foodstuffs and other commodities.

 Others, particularly workers, demanded the restoration of the Social Democratic Party (SPD) in East Germany.
 Among former social democrats, there existed enormous bitterness against Prime Minister Otto Grotewohl, ex-leader of the East German SPD, whom they believed had "betrayed the SPD" by leading its merger with the rival German Communist Party to form the ruling SED in 1946.
 The Soviet Military Administration (SVAG) had pressured Grotewohl into the merger to protect communist rule in East Germany after the surprisingly poor performance of communist parties in elections in Hungary and Austria in November 1945.
 Grotewohl was "rewarded" with the post of Prime Minister, but within a few years the SED had significantly reduced his powers and turned the office into a mostly ceremonial role.
-Many East German social democrats viewed Grotewohl as a traitor who should now "have his neck wrung."
+Many East German social democrats viewed Grotewohl as a traitor who should "have his neck wrung."

 There were Nazi elements involved in the protests, though seldom as ringleaders.
 Walls, bridges and school blackboards were defaced with Nazi slogans and swastikas, and in some places, Nazi songs were sung at demonstrations.
 A significant minority of Germans still clung to ideas of Nazism.

 Aftermath

-Protests and demonstrations continued for days after 17 June and, according to the GDR security service, the situation had only calmed down 24 June.
-Around 39 people were killed during the uprising, the vast majority of them demonstrators.
-The events were always significantly downplayed in the Soviet Union and other Eastern Bloc states.
+Widespread protests and demonstrations continued for days after 17 June and, according to the GDR security service, the situation had only calmed down 24 June.
+Deutsche Welle claims a confirmed fatality figure of 55 civilians.
+A declassified report authored by Andrei Grechko, chief of Soviet Forces in East Germany, claimed a total casualty figure of 209 by 18 June, Newer estimates claim a death toll of at least 125 by the end of the uprising.

 Many workers lost faith in East Germany's socialist state following the uprising, disgusted by the violent suppression of the strikes.
-The fact that the Volkspolizei had shot at workers – that workers had shot their own kind – led to the loss of large numbers of SED members.
+The fact that the Volkspolizei had shot at workers led to the loss of large numbers of SED members.
 Throughout the bezirke of Leipzig and Karl-Marx-Stadt, hundreds of SED members, many of whom had spent decades in the labour movement, left the party.
 At the Textima plant in Altenberg, 450 SED members had left the party by 7 July – most of them workers, many of whom had much experience in the labour movement.
 There was also a widespread refusal by workers to pay their trade union dues: they ceased to financially support and confer legitimacy upon the party.